 Because your business is just getting off the ground, you might be trying to keep a handle on all unnecessary expenses.
 If that’s the case, you’ll likely be looking for a credit card without an annual fee.
 The SimplyCash Plus Business Credit Card from American Express fits that bill.

-When you sign up for this card, you will have the opportunity to earn up to $500 in statement credits as a signup bonus.
-You can earn a $250 statement credit after spending $5,000 within the first six months.
-If you spend an additional $10,000 within the first year, you can earn an additional $250.
-Where this card starts to get really good is with the rewards you can earn on purchases.
+This card is really good with the rewards you can earn on purchases.
 You will receive 5% cash back on purchases made at office supply stores and on phone service through U.S. service providers.
 You will then receive 3% back on your choice of one of the following categories: airfare purchased directly from airlines; hotel rooms purchased directly from hotels; car rentals purchased from select car rental companies, U.S. gas stations, U.S. restaurants; select U.S. advertising purchases; U.S. shipping purchases; select U.S. computer hardware, software, and cloud computing purchases.
-You get a 9-month introductory 0% purchase APR; after that, your APR will be a variable 12.49%,17.49% or 19.49%.
+You get a 0% for 15 months on purchases; after that, your APR will be 13.74% - 20.74% Variable.